 Position at Tech4Gamers

-At Tech4Gamers, I’m the PC Hardware Specialist, primarily contributing to the “Best-Ofs” section.
+At Tech4Gamers, I’m the PC Hardware Specialist, primarily contributing to the “Best-Ofs” section and covering news about technology and the PC hardware industry.
 I provide thoughtful buying advice based on thorough testing and personal expertise.
 I also review hardware products and games to keep things fresh.

 Tech Journey